suzuke/photopea/README.md

 1. Download the repository
 1. Open a terminal
 1. `cd` into the folder where you downloaded it
-1. In the folder, type this: `python -m http.server --directory www.photopea.com 8080`
+1. In the folder, type this: `./.photopea`
-1. Open [http://localhost:8080](http://localhost:8080).
+1. Open [http://localhost:8080](http://localhost:8002).
 It should load and you can use it like normal.